Behavior Analysis Ph.D.

 Here are just a few reasons why you should apply to the University of Nevada, Reno Behavior Analysis Program:

-- The financial success of our program depends on the students and faculty cooperating with one another and therefore our community of students and faculty make it a point to maintain a harmonious environment.
-We are a tight group socially and value cooperation over competition.
+- The success of our program depends on the students and faculty cooperating with one another and therefore our community of students and faculty make it a point to maintain a harmonious environment.
+We value cooperation over competition.

 - The Behavior Analysis Program operates in part on a self-capitalization plan.
 This means that the program is partially funded by the entrepreneurial efforts of the faculty and graduate students.
 Most of the resources for the program, including student support, staff support, equipment, and operations expenses are generated through these efforts.
 Moreover, the program follows an open-book management approach, and students are encouraged to take an active interest and role in the managerial and financial aspects of our programmatic services.
 Students work in these services to develop skills that will assist them in future careers.
-Although most students have been funded to date, funding is not guaranteed and must be arranged by the Training Committee in the Behavior Analysis Program.
+Although most students have been funded to date, funding is not guaranteed and must be arranged by the faculty Behavior Analysis Training Committee.

-- Behavior Analysis is noted for its unique focus on historical and contextually-situated behavior-environment relations.
-Its method is experimental, with aims of description, prediction and influence over its subject matter.
-It has also a distinctive, widely applicable, and effective behavioral technologies that are applied across a variety of areas of applications such as Developmental Disabilities (including autism), Performance Management, Behavioral Systems Analysis, Cultural Behavior Analysis, and Dissemination of Behavior Analysis.
-These areas of research and applications are represented areas of training in the Behavior Analysis Program at UNR.
+- Behavior analysis is noted for its unique focus on historical and contextually situated behavior-environment relations.
+Its method is experimental, with aims of description, prediction, and influence over its subject matter.
+It is characterized by distinctive, widely applicable, and effective behavioral technologies that may be applied across a variety of areas of applications such as intellectual and developmental disabilities (including autism), performance management, behavioral systems analysis, cultural behavior analysis, and dissemination of behavior analysis.
+These areas of research and application are represented areas of training in the Behavior Analysis Program at UNR.

 Doctoral Program in Behavior Analysis

 The University of Nevada, Reno doctoral program in Behavior Analysis trains graduates to teach, do research and work as consultants or administrators in the public and private sectors.
 This degree requires 89 graduate credits, is accredited by the Association for Behavior Analysis International (see our annual report data here ), and has a Board Certified Behavior Analyst (BCBA) Approved Course Sequence through the Behavior Analyst Certification Board.
 Below are links to the Doctoral Program Handbook describing degree requirements and sample syllabi:

 List of Practicum Sites & Projects